The Perfect Sourdough Calzone | Easy and Delicious

 Of course, working with freshly milled flour in sourdough can be a little tricky.
 However, with sourdough pizza crust and calzones, it is quite easy to convert to fresh flour!

-What you will need for this recipe:
+What you will need for this recipe

-The morning before you want to make pizza for dinner, add the starter, water, salt, and 2 1/2 cups of the flour to the bowl of your stand mixer.
-Start the mixer and slowly add the remaining half cup of flour.
+The morning before you want to make pizza for dinner, add the starter, water, salt, and 2 1/2 cups of the flour to the bowl of a stand mixer with a dough hook.

-Place the ball of dough in a lightly greased mixing bowl, cover, and allow to rise for 4-8 hours.
 Alternatively, you can place the dough in the fridge after it rises for at least 4 hours and make the pizza whenever you want.

 After your dough has risen for several hours it will be bubbly and have an airy feel when pressed with your finger.